Trixi-Turny/BBC-Challenge/ReadMe.txt

-//take a list of urls from the user
-//collect the urls in an array or collection
-//check if url is valid
-//for each valid url - make the request - collect successes and errors and output a collection of responses in son

-Classes

-Url - may not be needed
-DefaultResponse - the response object
-Connection //this contains the logic
-ConnectionTest //Unit test for Connection
+This project is a web service that makes GET requests to a list of URLs entered by the user and returns the response information usually sent back in the header.

+To Run the program unzip the project folder

+Go to

+Assumptions